vielmetti/mastodon-terraform/README.md

 Mastodon has a hashtag #terraform that's as good as any; also issues here on Github are always useful.

-The hashtag #AdminNeedHelp looks useful too.
+The hashtag #AdminNeedHelp or just #NeedHelp looks useful too.

 The hashtag #devops is good on lots of systems, not just Mastodon.